f5devcentral/terraform-aws-f5-sca/README.md

 - Public and Internal Applications

 For customers getting strated they do not need to focus on the scaling and sizing day one but it is __highly recommended__ that one engage with F5 Field Engineering and Architecture to have a sizing exercise coupled with an architecture discussion to hone in on what the deployment and the combined F5+AWS architecture should look like.

+## Some common questions around the SCA:

+1. Will an organization only have 1 Security VPC? - Probably not as the scale models of cloud combined with application and traffic vsibility influence the archtiecture.
+2. Can I get end to end IP transparency with this topology on my instances? - Yes you can.
+3. Can this support both ingress (reverse proxy) and egress (forward proxy) scenarios? - Yes it can.
+4. Can I use a CI/CD pipeline? - Yes you can.
+5. What license models can I use for my F5 systems and can I share licenses between environments? - The SCA works with Marketplace, Subscription, ELA and BYOL licensing; and you can mix/match.
+If you have an ELA/Subscrition a license can be deprovisioned in one environment and migrated to another.
+6. Does the SCA support both mutable and immutable use cases? - Yes it does.
+This is an operationl decision more than a technical decision.
+7. Can I aggregate my cloud logging with the rest of my logs to get an enterprise wide view? - Yes you can, F5 HSL is stil an option as well as migrating to [F5 Telemtry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/)
+8. Will I need to make modificaitons to the architecture and templates? - Yes this is a getting started/discovery tool.
+Your organizations cloud applicaitons will be unique to you.
+F5 teams can assist.
+9. In this topology the teanant VPCs can talk to each other, can I prevent that? - Yes there are several methods to do so, but it seperate TGW route tables to the use of Security Groups and NACLs.
+10. My orgnaization needs to perforam deep inspection between tenant VPCs (east/west).
+Is this possible?
+Yes it is but the details matter here.
+Please work with F5 to find the correct solution for you.
+11. I need to build this same functionality in another Cloud.
+Will it be identical?
+In concept and function yes, but some of the technoligies will differ in how they are used to accomplish the goal.
+Each Cloud has unique behaivros in their SDN that need to be accounted for.

 ## Filing issues